LEARN FRENCH IN 2 MINUTES - French idiom: Faire les cent pas

 Transcript of the video

-Hi everyone, I hope you are well and ready for this new video in French.
+Hi everyone, I hope you're well and ready for this new video in French.

-So this expression in fact it means what it means, we walk a lot waiting for something.
-We are impatient for a situation to happen or we are stressed, we can wait, for example for news.
+So this expression actually means what it means, we walk a lot waiting for something.
+We're impatient for a situation to happen or we're stressed, we can wait for news, for example.

-We're going to be walking and pacing, so walking, walking while we wait, it helps to move time along a little faster.
-I'm going to give you a little context.
-It will help you to understand the expression better and especially to use it yourself even if you have never used it.
-For example, if my grandfather had an operation and I'm in the hospital, I'm waiting for news.
-I can say that I am pacing the halls of the hospital waiting for news about my grandfather.
+We're going to be walking and pacing, so walking and pacing in the meantime helps to speed up time a little.
+I'm going to give you a few contextualizations.
+This will help you to understand the expression better and, above all, to use it yourself, even if you've never used it before.
+For example, if my grandfather has had an operation and I'm in hospital, I'm waiting for news.
+I can say that I'm pacing up and down the hospital corridors waiting to hear from my grandfather.

 I'm a little stressed.
-I'm going to walk to make the time go by faster.
-Here's a second, slightly happier setting.
+I'm going for a walk to make the time go by faster.
+Here's a second, slightly happier context.
 I've been pacing since 8pm.
-I'm having a party tonight and my guests are already 30 minutes late, so this keeps me waiting.
-I'd rather be in motion than waiting in a static, still way.
+I'm having a party tonight and my guests are already 30 minutes late, so it's a good way to stall.
+I'd rather be on the move than waiting statically, motionless.
 And finally, here's one last bit of context.
-I've been pacing since this morning while waiting for the results of the 2006 baccalaureate.
+I've been pacing back and forth all morning waiting for the results of the 2006 bac.

 That's it for today.
 I hope you enjoyed this video.
-If you did, as usual, don't forget to put a little blue thumb.
-If you are new, subscribe to the channel.
-It helps me a lot and above all, it will allow you not to miss any video.
+If you did, as usual, don't forget to give it a thumbs-up.
+If you're new, please subscribe to the channel.
+It helps me a lot and, above all, it means you won't miss a single video.
 See you soon.

 Share this post